mannmann2/keats_crawler/README.md

 # Keats Crawler

-This is a python module for downloading videos and resources from KCL's Keats e-learning platform.
+This is a python module for downloading videos and other resources from KCL's Keats e-learning platform.

+By default, it remembers the content you've already downloaded, so will skip it subsequently when you need to get the more recent files.
+Works on most module pages but there are some edge cases where it might run into issues.

 ### Requirements
  - Python 3